 TIP: You can help alleviate any cramps or other discomforts associated with periods by taking over-the-counter medications like ibuprofen or directly applying heating pads/hot water bottles over the area that hurts to provide temporary relief from pain or cramping sensations caused by menstrual cycles.

-An understanding of your body's natural responses and hormonal changes throughout each stage can be helpful in determining whether something is “normal” for you.
+Understanding your body's natural responses and hormonal changes throughout each stage can be helpful in determining whether something is “normal” for you.

-Some common signs of a healthy menstrual cycle include regular periods that last 3-5 days, minimal cramps/breast tenderness during your period week, no spotting other than on your period day(s), lack of PMS symptoms such as mood swings/headaches/bloating etc., and generally feeling energised throughout all phases!
+Some common signs of a healthy menstrual cycle include regular periods that last 3-5 days, minimal cramps/breast tenderness during your period week, no spotting other than on your period day(s), lack of PMS symptoms such as mood swings/headaches/bloating, etc., and generally feeling energised throughout all phases!

 There are several factors that can cause disruptions in a healthy menstrual cycle.
-Hormonal imbalances resulting from underlying medical conditions such as PCOS (polycystic ovarian syndrome), diabetes, thyroid problems or even stress can be culprits here.
+Hormonal imbalances resulting from underlying medical conditions such as PCOS (polycystic ovarian syndrome), diabetes, thyroid problems, or even stress can be culprits here.